Image macro

 An image macro is a piece of digital media featuring a picture, or artwork, with some form of text superimposed.
 The text frequently appears at the top and bottom of the image.
-Image macros were one of the most common forms of internet memes in the 2000s, and often featured witty messages or catchphrases, although not all image macros are necessarily humorous.
-LOLcats, which are images of expressive cats coupled with texts, are considered to be the first notable occurrence of image macros.
+Image macros were one of the most common forms of Internet meme in the 2000s, and often featured witty messages or catchphrases, although not all image macros are necessarily humorous.
+Lolcats, which are images of expressive cats coupled with texts, are considered to be the first notable occurrence of image macros.
 Advice animal image macros, also referred to as stock-character macros, are also highly associated with the image macro template.

 Etymology and use

 The term "image macro" originated on the Something Awful forums.
 The name derived from the fact that the "macros" were a short bit of text a user could enter that the forum software would automatically parse and expand into the code for a pre-defined image.
-This, in turn, related to the computer science concept of a macroinstruction; "a rule or pattern that specifies how a certain input sequence (often a sequence of characters) should be mapped to an output sequence (also often a sequence of characters) according to a defined procedure".
+This, in turn, related to the computer science concept of a macro instruction; "a rule or pattern that specifies how a certain input sequence (often a sequence of characters) should be mapped to an output sequence (also often a sequence of characters) according to a defined procedure".

-Beginning in 2007, lolcats and similar image macros (a form of internet phenomenon) spread beyond the initial communities who created them and became widely popular.
+Beginning in 2007, lolcats and similar image macros (a form of Internet phenomenon) spread beyond the initial communities who created them and became widely popular.